 Parents and carers can support their children’s learning at home through daily reading.
 This will enable children to further develop their vocabulary and communication skills.
 We will be continuing our ‘Parents’ Reading Morning ‘every Thursday morning; you are very welcome to come into Nursery and spend some time at the start of the day reading with your child each week.

 If you would like to discuss more about how you can help your child at home, please see your child's class teacher.

 Children will be doing PE twice a week, on Monday and Friday.
-Please could you ensure that your child has a PE kit in school, which is clearly labelled with your child’s name.

 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in anyway, please contact Miss Gomes, our EYFS Phase leader.

 Please click here to view the Curriculum Framework for Reception.